It's My Life (album): Release

-It's My Life was released in February 1984 by record label EMI.

-It's My Life was a top 5 hit album in several European countries, thanks to the big international success of its singles (notably "Such a Shame"), and was particularly successful in Switzerland, the Netherlands and Germany where the album peak-charted at numbers 2, 3 and 4, respectively.
+It's My Life was a top 5 hit album in several European countries, thanks to the international success of its singles (notably "Such a Shame"), and was particularly successful in Switzerland, the Netherlands and Germany, where the album peaked at numbers 2, 3 and 4, respectively.
 In the Netherlands, the album stayed in the charts for 64 weeks between 1984 and 1986.
 It also reached number 35 in the UK albums chart.
 In the United States, the album just missed the top 40, reaching number 42.

 In 2000, it was voted number 872 in Colin Larkin's All Time Top 1000 Albums.

 In 2021, Rhino Entertainment re-released the album on limited edition purple vinyl.